-• Don't overestimate false reporting.
+- Don't overestimate false reporting.
 The rate of false reports for assaults is consistent with other crimes (2-10%)13; however, due to the media's heavy attention of false reports, many in the public believe rates of false reporting are as high as 50%.
-Reflecting the reality of false reports is important, because the public's focus on false reports is part of what prevents survivors from coming forward to report a chronically

-• Place stories in the context of statistics, like the amount of stranger assaults versus acquaintance

-• Use of anonymous sources.
+Reflecting the reality of false reports is important, because the public's focus on false reports is part of what prevents survivors from coming forward to report a chronically underreported crime. - Place stories in the context of statistics, like the amount of stranger assaults versus acquaintance assaults or the amount of assaults that are prosecuted. - Use of anonymous sources.
 Victims of both sexual harassment and sexual assault often have legitimate reasons for requesting anonymity.
 It is important for journalists to understand those reasons, and work with sources to give audiences confidence in the information reported.
-When listening to stories from victims,

-• Remember that offenders could use your story.
+When listening to stories from victims, reporters must balance their need to verify details against causing more unnecessary harm.14 - Remember that offenders could use your story.
 Offenders may use news reports to threaten their victims, affirm their innocence or reinforce the belief that the victim will be humiliated and not believed.